Two Crossings of the Katy Railway

 business car as his train passed northbound through Hillsboro on tracks

-of the Missouri - Kansas - Texas (MKT) Railway.
+of the Missouri - Kansas - Texas ("Katy") Railway.
 Barriger often photographed railroad

-here, he was motivated by the sight of Tower 44 which hosted an
+here, his shutter finger was triggered by the sight of Tower 44 which hosted an

 interlocking plant on the north side of Hillsboro.